- Date of Incident

 Chain's attorney said that his client will plead guilty to all counts against him and take responsibility for his actions.
 A plea hearing is scheduled for May 15.

 On Aug.
 30, 2018, the FBI arrested a man in California who allegedly made repeated threats to kill employees of the Boston Globe newspaper.

-Robert Chain allegedly made 12 threatening calls to the Boston Globe newsroom between August 10 and August 17, and two more on August 22.
+Robert Chain allegedly made 12 threatening calls to the Boston Globe newsroom between Aug.
+10-17, and two more on Aug.
+22.

-The calls began on August 10, the same day that the Globe announced a plan for newspapers across the country to simultaneously publish editorials on August 16 standing up for press freedom and criticizing President Trump’s relentless attacks on the press.
+The calls began on Aug.
+10, the same day that the Globe announced a plan for newspapers across the country to simultaneously publish editorials on Aug.
+16 standing up for press freedom and criticizing President Donald Trump's relentless attacks on the press.

 During the calls, Chain allegedly threatened to shoot and kill the paper's employees.
 He also repeated Trump's anti-media talking points, referring to the Globe as "the enemy of the people" and "fake news."

 "We are going to shoot you motherfuckers in the head, you Boston Globe cocksuckers," Chain said in an Aug.
 13 call, according to court documents.
 "Shoot every fucking one of you."

 On Aug.
 16, Trump attacked the Globe on Twitter, criticizing the paper for "COLLUSION with other papers on free press" and mentioning that it was once purchased by The New York Times company.

 The Boston Globe, which was sold to the the Failing New York Times for 1.3 BILLION DOLLARS (plus 800 million dollars in losses & investment), or 2.1 BILLION DOLLARS, was then sold by the Times for 1 DOLLAR.
 Now the Globe is in COLLUSION with other papers on free press.
 PROVE IT!— Donald J. Trump (@realDonaldTrump) August 16, 2018